sckott/cowsay/README.md

  * Paolo Sonego
  * Philipp Boersch-Supan
  * Andreas Brandmaier
+ * Amanda Dobbyn

-That's right, it takes 15 people to make `cowsay` - it's that hard.
+That's right, it takes 16 people to make `cowsay` - it's that hard.

 ### Where to find ASCII animal art